Skip to main content

 Tee up a good time

 Fore for fun!
 Bring your little golfer to the range and hit some balls.
-There are some wonderful, heated ranges throughout the area, and a small bucket of balls is under $10.
+There are some wonderful, heated ranges throughout the area, and a small bucket of balls is usually under $10.
 Granted, you’ll have to pack your clubs, but after an initial investment in gear, practice is relatively inexpensive.
 My kids love coming to the range with me, and I think of it as an investment in future rounds together as a family.
 Places such as Interbay Golf Center also have a putting and chipping area, so you can work on your short game for free.
 There are also a few mini golf courses in the area where families can play for under $10 a person.

 "Hitting golf balls at Interbay cheaop thing to do in Seattle "